Gemstorm/Project-1-AOR-Services/README.md

   * [Code](https://github.com/Gemstorm/Project-1-AOR-Services#code)
   * [Media](https://github.com/Gemstorm/Project-1-AOR-Services#media)

-You can find the published website here: [Gemstorm](https://github.com/Gemstorm/Project-1-AOR-Services/index.html).
+You can find the published website here: [Project 1: AOR Services](https://github.com/Gemstorm/Project-1-AOR-Services/index.html).
 # Introduction

 The project is part of a Full Stack Developer course run by CodeInstitute.
 This is Milestone Project 1.
 This project was to create a website for a local, family run gym that is looking to reach out to new potential members in order to encourage more visits and memberships.